kiyanaw/nehiyawetan.github.io/README.md

 ### Motivation
 There is no faster method for learning a new langauge than **full immersion**.
-However, in the case where this is not an option (such as minimal-or-no access to fluent speakers) then it is the responsibility of the language learner to **surround herself with every resource available to create an immersive environment**.
+However, in the case where this is not an option (such as minimal-or-no access to fluent speakers) then it is the responsibility of the language learner to **surround themselves with every resource available to create an immersive environment**.

 **This repo represents my efforts to do so** and also my desire to share that effort with